TylorS/typed/apps/website/content/guides/transforming-fx.md

 order: 1.2
 ---

+<span id="normalize-before-comparing-repeated-input"></span>

 A catalog feed contains records the page cannot display directly: inactive products, raw cents, and prices that need a currency service.
 The source already decides when records arrive.
 This lesson turns each record into useful page data without changing who owns the source.

 Start with [Building Fx](/explore/building-fx).
-We first make decisions from one input alone, then introduce a service, and finally add just enough history and time for repeated user input.
+We make decisions from one input alone, then introduce a service.
+Repeated input and clocks have their own [time lesson](/explore/fx-time-and-rate).

 ## Admit a product and build its display value